 That’s about where the direct comparisons with the iPhone 5S end.
 The Moto G has nothing like as much computing power, memory, storage or features.
 But you wouldn’t expect it to.

 In practice the processor makes for a smooth experience, helped along by the minimalist version of Android 4.3 Jelly Bean.
 Motorola hasn’t screwed around loading software on top of the OS and frankly, that’s a good thing.
 I also like the way Motorola gives phone owners 50GB of Google Drive storage.

 What’s the catch?

 So what don’t you get with the Moto G that you get with more expensive smartphones?
 For a start the camera is average.
 Not bad, just nothing like as good as you’ll find on a more expensive phone.
-It really suffers under poor light conditions.
+It suffers under poor light conditions.

 And there’s less fancy photo-oriented software included with the phone.
 You many need to download some apps to get more from the camera.
 Even so, the 5 megapixel camera is good enough for day-to-day snaps.

 Another downside is the Moto G is strictly a 3G smartphone.
 You can’t use it on the fast 4G network currently being rolled out around New Zealand.

 You can easily find a better phone than the Moto G, but you’ll need much deeper pockets.